-With the availability of simulation as an educational tool, healthcare professionals can rehearse, actually practice clinical skills in a dynamic, reality-based, risk-free environment.
-Simulation and procedural skills curriculum delivery is organized into a self-directed pre-course study component, didactic reinforcement, simulation exercises, and finally, a faculty-supervised clinical experience.
-Simulated exercises allow faculty to emphasize patient safety concepts, teach and assess knowledge and skills, decision making, code organization, team management, communication skills, and assist the resident in building confidence and competency.
+With the use of simulation as an educational modality, emergency medicine resident physicians learn and practice clinical skills in a dynamic, reality-based, risk-free environment.
+Simulation and procedural skills curriculum delivery is organized into a self-directed pre-course study component, didactic reinforcement, and a hands-on, simulation-based experience.
+Simulation sessions allow faculty to emphasize patient safety concepts, teach and assess knowledge and skills, decision making, code organization, team concepts, communication skills, and assist the resident in building confidence and competency.

 - Access to web-based opportunities for self-directed study and didactics

-- A variety of hands-on skills lab opportunities utilizing part-task mannequins and models
+- A variety of hands-on skills lab opportunities utilizing part-task trainers and models

 - A Gross anatomy procedural skills experience

 - The use of patient care areas for in-situ simulation experiences